 Render Tree Generation

-2. Set CPU throttling to 4x and network to Fast 3G.
+2. Set CPU throttling to 4x, network to Fast 3G.

 3. Record during page load or hydration.